bootstrap-vue/bootstrap-vue/src/components/card/README.md

 **Note:** For left and right images, you may need to apply additional styles to classes `.card-img-left` and `.card-img-right`, as images will "strech" in height if you have content that is taller than your image.
+You may find the [Horizontal Card Layout](#horizontal-card) example to be more flexible when creating a responsive horizontal card.

 Place the image in the background of the card by setting the boolean prop `overlay`: